-The current provision for deferred income tax expense is \$21.5 million compared to an expense of \$10.1 million in the fourth quarter of 2019.
-For the year ended December 31, 2020 a deferred income tax recovery of \$8.8 million was recorded compared to a recovery of \$63.6 million for 2019.
+The current provision for deferred income tax expense is \$11.8 million compared to a recovery of \$20.2 million in the first quarter of 2020.
 Resource pools are generated from the capital program, which are available to offset current and deferred income tax liabilities.